ppsn2024/ppsn2024.github.io/_posts/2024-04-04-deadline-extension.md

 image: /news/resources/2024-04-04-deadline-extension/deadline.png
 ---

-The deadline for full paper submissions has been extended from April 5 to April 18, 2024.
+The deadline for full paper submissions has been extended from April 5 to April 18, 2024 (*deadline interpretation = end of the day, anywhere on earth*).
 We're looking forward to receive your manuscripts and host you in Hagenberg!

 <!--more-->